Overage behavior

 Hard-block

-Hard-block is the default for Starter and Team plans.
+Hard-block is not the default on any standard plan; it applies to enterprise or custom contracts that negotiate a hard cap.
 Choose it when you want predictable monthly costs and are willing to upgrade or wait for the period reset rather than absorb surprise charges.
+On a standard plan you get the same predictability by setting an overage cap (below) — including a cap of zero, which behaves like hard-block.

 Auto-overage